open-mafia/open_mafia_engine/docs/user_guide/concepts.md

 In reality, the above happens for all actions of the same priority, as a batch.
 It's much easier to understand it as single actions, though:

-1. "I'm about to do ACTION, any objections?"
+1. You: "I'm about to do ACTION, any objections?"
-2. "No, wait, I need to do PRE-RESPONSE first."
+2. Sub A: "No, wait, I need to do PRE-RESPONSE first."
 3. (PRE-RESPONSE occurs)
 4. (action occurs, assuming PRE-RESPONSE didn't cancel it)
-5. "OK, guys, I did ACTION."
+5. You: "OK, guys, I did ACTION."
-6. "You did?
+6. Sub B: "You did?
 Okay, let me POST-PRESPONSE."
 7. (POST-RESPONSE occurs)

 ### Why make it this complicated?